Ten FAQs on packaging.

 8. How can I stop breakages in transit?

 Ask for advice from your carrier, who will be able to explain to you just how many hands your package may pass through.
-Spend an illuminating hour at a parcel depot, getting a realistic idea of the sort of treatment your packaging needs to be able to stand up to.
+Spend an hour at a parcel depot, getting a realistic idea of the sort of treatment your packaging needs to be able to stand up to.
 Then plan or adapt your packaging accordingly.
-Dealing with breakages and returns is an expensive business, and it is usually far cheaper to invest in getting your packaging right.
+Dealing with breakages and returns is an expensive business, and it is cheaper to invest in getting your packaging right first time.
 Here are some guidelines:

-- Small items will be thrown (do not believe otherwise), so either make sure the pack is too big to suffer such handling or envelope the product in bubble wrap.
+- Small items will be thrown (do not believe otherwise), so either make sure the pack is too big for such handling or envelope the product in bubble wrap.

-- Clearly mark packages containing glass or other fragile material.
+- Clearly mark packages containing glass or other fragile materials.

-- Pack around your products with poly beads, wood wool, shavings or crumpled newspaper, which is ideal for 'scrunch filling' cavities in standard boxes.
+- Pack around your products with poly beads, wood wool, shavings or crumpled newspaper, ideal for scrunch filling cavities in standard boxes.